Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

-On Thursday, Gabriel Moreno (.600 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Javier Assad.
-First pitch is at 7:40 PM ET.
+On Friday, Gabriel Moreno (.536 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 2:20 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Rockies.
+He had a one-hit performance in his last game (1-for-2) against the Cubs.

 Gabriel Moreno Game Info & Props vs. the Cubs